What is the Ken Muir Award?

 The 2025 Awards Ceremony

-The inaugural ceremony took place on June 25, 2025, celebrating 86 award recipients out of over 1,100 students who delivered final presentations.
+The inaugural ceremony took place on June 25, 2025, celebrating 86 award recipients out of 1,675 students who participated in the qualification.
 With 26 students attending the event in person.

-Recipients included students from across Scotland, all nominated by teachers for their exceptional contributions.
+Recipients included students from across Scotland, all nominated by teachers for their exceptional achievement.

 We are especially proud that this award carries the name of Professor Kenneth Muir CBE, one of Scotland’s most respected and principle voices in education.
 Over a distinguished career, Professor Muir has served as Chief Inspector at Her Majesty’s Inspectorate of Education and as Chief Executive of the General Teaching Council for Scotland.
 His leadership has shaped national policy, and his work continues to champion a more inclusive, learner-centred education system - one that values skills, character, and contribution alongside formal attainment.